Edward H. Ntalami

-Edward Haggai Ntalami (19 March 1947 – 20 November 2014) was a business executive and the former CEO of the Capital Markets Authority (CMA) of Kenya.
-Ntalami was involved in Kenya's capital markets.
-He served for over two decades in financial planning and management in the fields of commerce and industry, public sector.
+Edward Haggai Ntalami (19 March 1947 – 20 November 2014) was a Kenyan business executive and the former CEO of the Capital Markets Authority of Kenya (CMA).

+Ntalami was involved in Kenya's capital markets over the majority of his career.
+He served for over two decades in financial planning and management in the fields of commerce and industry in the public sector.
 Prior to his appointment at the CMA, Ntalami was the executive director of Sterling Securities Limited, a local stockbroker.

 He was appointed Chief Executive, Capital Markets Authority in December 2002 by President Mwai Kibaki.
 He completed his term in office on 17 December 2007.
 Seven months after he left Stella Kilonzo became head of CMA.

-Education
+Early life and education

-Ntalami was educated at Strathmore University (formerly Strathmore College), where in 1974 he qualified as a Fellow of the Association of Chartered Certified Accountants (ACCA) of the United Kingdom.
+Ntalami was born in Meru in Kenya and was educated at Strathmore University (formerly Strathmore College), where in 1974 he qualified as a Fellow of the Association of Chartered Certified Accountants (ACCA) of the United Kingdom.
 He took up employment with Housing Finance Company of Kenya (HFCK) Limited then, aged 28, was awarded a three-year scholarship by the Government of Kenya to pursue a Master of Business Administration (MBA) degree from the University of Sheffield, England.

 He then returned to his homeland, where in 1979 he qualified as a member of the Institute of Certified Public Accountants (CPA), Kenya.
-He died on 20 November 2014 after a long battle with cancer at the age of 67.